Karnak

 - "0008,002X"

-This action can only be applied to the following Value Representations: Date (DA) and Date Time (DT).
+This action can only be applied to Date (DA) and Date Time (DT) Value Representations.

 - name: "Date format"